RyanAlameddine/MachineLearning/README.md

 * A Connect4 AI implemented with a Minimax tree with Alpha Beta pruning and monte-carlo tree search on the value
 * A Checkers AI implemented with a Minimax tree with Alpha Beta pruning a feed forward value Neural Network which is trained from monte-carlo tree search
 * A Markov Chain which can analyze scripts or books and then recreate stories from said scripts (including some sample Game of Thrones scripts).
-* A genetic abstract syntax tree which tries to replicate a source image using only non-overlapping triangles and quads.
+* A genetic algorithm which tries to replicate a source image using only non-overlapping triangles and quads.
     * <img src="https://github.com/RyanAlameddine/MachineLearning/blob/master/AiArt/ExampleResources/weirdpanda.jpg" width=200> -> <img src="https://github.com/RyanAlameddine/MachineLearning/blob/master/AiArt/ExampleResources/panda.bmp" width=200>

 Projects I have finished but are not included in this repository for different reasons: